Setting up SAML SSO

 Configuring single sign-on

-Writer actively supports single sign-on with Okta, Google, and PingIdentity.
+WRITER actively supports single sign-on with multiple providers specified on this page.
 However, you can also set up single sign-on with other identity providers as well.
-If you’re using another identity provider, select Other IdPs
+If you’re using another identity provider, select Other IdPs.
+Then scroll down to complete the connection.

 If you look at Box A, you’ll see 2 fields that you’ll need to paste into your IdP (SP SSO URL and SP Entity ID).

-Some IdPs may ask you to upload a metadata XML file from Writer.
-This is rare, but if you need this, select Advanced configuration, then select the download icon to download this XML.
+Some IdPs may ask you to upload a metadata XML file from WRITER to your IdP.
+This is rare, but if you need this, select Download SP Metadata XML.
 You can then upload this into your IdP.

-Once we have your IdP’s XML uploaded, you can select Done to finish setup.
+Once we have your IdP’s XML uploaded, you can select Finish to finish setup.

 Single sign-on settings